mrRosset/Symbian-Archive/Links.md

 ### Symbian Foundation Mercurial Repository

-Artjom Vejsel also host a copy of the mercurial repository that contains the source code of Symbian. [link](https://akawolf.org/oss/)
+Artjom Vejsel also host a copy of the mercurial repository that contains the source code of Symbian and is useful to follow the procedures mentionned in the Wiki. [link](https://akawolf.org/oss/)

 <br>